Zakya Kafafi

-Zakya H. Kafafi is an Egyptian scientist who is a distinguished research fellow of the Electrical and Computer Engineering Department at Lehigh University.
-Prior to that she was the first woman to be appointed to the National Science Foundation Director of the Division of Materials Research.
-She joined NSF after spending 21 years at the US Naval Research Laboratory where she established and led a section on Organic Optoelectronics.
+Zakya H. Kafafi is an Egyptian-American scientist who is a distinguished research fellow of the Electrical and Computer Engineering Department at Lehigh University.
+She was the first woman to be appointed to the National Science Foundation Director of the Division of Materials Research.
+At the US Naval Research Laboratory, she had established and led a section on organic optoelectronics.
 She carried out research on organic light-emitting materials and devices, and solar cells.

 Early life and education

-Kafafi was born in Cairo, Egypt and went to a French private school called Lyçée Français du Caire with her two younger sisters Gehane and Laila.
-She has said that she became interested in chemistry whilst she was at high school, and that her science teacher Monsieur Georges frequently referred to her as The Chemist.
+Kafafi was born in Cairo, Egypt and went to a French private school called Lyçée Français du Caire with her two younger sisters.
+She became interested in chemistry whilst she was at high school, and has said that her science teacher Monsieur Georges referred to her as "the chemist".
 She started her undergraduate degree in chemistry at the University of Houston, where she minored in mathematics.
-She gave birth to her first child, a daughter she named Magda, while she was a sophmore in college.
-She finished her undergraduate degree in 3 years and moved to Rice University for her graduate studies.
-While at Rice she gave birth to her second child (Hussein Sherif) and gained her MA and PhD in chemistry, in 3 years.
+She gave birth to her first child while she was a sophomore in college.
+She finished her undergraduate degree and moved to Rice University for graduate studies.
+While at Rice she gave birth to her second child and gained her MA and PhD in chemistry.
 She worked on low-temperature spectroscopy of high temperature materials using a technique called Matrix Isolation Spectroscopy.
-At Rice University Kafafi was friends with one of the pioneers of Matrix Isolation Marilyn E. Jacox.
-After completing her doctorate, Kafafi moved to Cairo, where she was appointed Assistant Professor.
-She returned back to Houston Texas in 1981 for a short sabbatical that was extended to a few years for personal reasons.
+At Rice University, Kafafi was friends with one of the pioneers of Matrix Isolation Marilyn E. Jacox.
+After completing her doctorate, Kafafi moved to Cairo, where she was appointed assistant professor.
+She returned to Houston Texas in 1981.